UEFA Women's Euro 2013: Host selection

 Sweden was awarded the hosting of the tournament on 4 October 2010 at a meeting of the UEFA Executive Committee in Minsk, Belarus.
 The only rival host bid came from the Netherlands.
 Several other European national associations, including Switzerland, Bulgaria and Poland, had shown interest in staging the tournament but did not submit final applications.
 Sweden had previously co-hosted the tournament in 1997 alongside Norway.

 Qualification

 A total of 44 teams entered the qualification process to compete for the eleven available places in the final tournament, alongside host nation Sweden, who qualified automatically.
-Six teams were firstly eliminated during an eight-team preliminary round staged in Macedonia and Malta on 3–8 March 2011.
+Six teams were firstly eliminated during an eight-team preliminary round staged in Macedonia (now North Macedonia) and Malta on 3–8 March 2011.

 On 14 March 2011 38 teams – the 36 top-ranked nations (according to their UEFA coefficient) and the two teams advancing from the preliminary round – were then drawn into seven qualifying groups at a draw in Nyon, Switzerland.
 Matches in these qualifying groups began in September 2011 and concluded a year later.
 The seven group winners automatically qualified for the final tournament along with the best-ranked runners-up.
 The remaining six runners-up entered into two-legged play-offs held in October 2012 to determine the final line-up.
 The following twelve teams participated in the final tournament: